pkosciak/workspace/readme.md

 Clone recipe from recipes directory into projects directory

-Change directory name eg. newproject1
+Change directory name e.g. newproject1

 Edit .env file to your preferences